Gerardbulky/azure-therapia/README.md

 http://<<IP:address>>:5000

 Good Job!
 You can now see your application on your web browser.
-Grab a cup of coffee while we move on to the next stage: Pushing image to ACR.
+Grab a cup of coffee while we move on to the next stage: Pushing the image to ACR.

 ## Build & Push Image To Container Registry
 Azure Container Registry(ACR) allows us to store, build and deploy images on Azure.
 We will need to create a registry to store our image.